cym13/various-tutorials/functional_programming.rst

 .. code:: python

     def gen_numbers():
-        i = -1
+        global i      # Unfortunately, in python, we have to explicitely i = -1        # specify that i is shared, hence "global i"

-        def numbers():    # This is a closure, even if i was defined outside i += 1        # the scope of 'numbers' it is still bound to its return i      # instance and no other. return numbers
+        def numbers():    # This is a closure, even if i was defined outside global i      # the scope of 'numbers' it is still bound to its i += 1        # instance and no other. return i

+        return numbers

     print_even = chain(gen_number(),